PYTHON HELP

 Namespaces Support

 Developers can work with XML documents that use namespaces for element and attribute identification by using xml.etree's support for XML namespaces.
-It provides ways to resolve default XML namespace prefixes and specify namespaces inside of an XML document.
+It provides ways to resolve default XML namespace prefixes and specify namespaces inside an XML document.

 Error Handling